Kansas UCCJEA

 (UCCJEA 104). (a) A child-custody proceeding that pertains to an Indian child as

-to this act to the extent that it is governed by the Indian child welfare act.
+subject to this act to the extent that it is governed by the Indian child

 (UCCJEA 105). (a) A court of this state shall treat a foreign country as if it

 were a state of the United States for the purpose of applying K.S.A.
-38-1336
+2013 Supp.

-child-custody determination made in a foreign country under factual
+determination made in a foreign country under factual circumstances in

 (UCCJEA 106).
 A child-custody determination made by a court of this state that